-The Company invests its cash primarily in cash and US government money market funds.
+The Company invests its cash primarily in cash and US government money market funds which are held by JPMorgan Chase Bank, N. A. and its affiliates.
 Because of the short-term nature of these investments, the Company does not believe it has material exposure due to market risk.
 The impact to the Company's financial position and results of operations from likely changes in interest rates is not material.